 We've broken down the process of finding a research mentor, but finding the right one takes meaningful considerations that we'll list below.
 At WVU, a large number faculty members conduct research and may be pursued as a faculty research mentor.

-This will involve some time commitment and research on your part.
 First think about your background, interests, and professional goals.
 For example, are you majoring in chemistry with an interest in toxicology and a desire to work in the pharmaceutical industry?
 Then, you should not limit your search to faculty members in the chemistry department.
-You should also consider faculty members from the School of Pharmacy and the biomedical sciences program.
+You may also consider faculty members from the School of Pharmacy and the biomedical sciences program.
 You should then proceed to the websites for the relevant WVU schools, departments, and programs to read up on faculty research interests.
-This should help to narrow down your search for a research adviser to five or fewer.
-For faculty members of interest, be sure to read as much about their research as possible, including any information posted on an external website.
-If possible:
+Often this information is located under a faculty/staff staff under your preferred department.

 Thoughts on Choosing a Research Mentor are also offered by the National Institutes of Health Office of Intramural Training & Education.